Determinant-Based Error Bounds for CUR Matrix Approximation: Oversampling and Volume Sampling: Introduction

 A significant advance came with the introduction of rank-revealing factorizations, particularly RRQR decompositions, which provide deterministic methods for selecting columns that preserve numerical rank and approximate singular values.
 Key contributions in this area include the work of Gu and Eisenstat~\cite{gu1996efficient} and other foundational developments in numerical linear algebra.
 This development strongly influenced later column subset selection strategies and established connections to condition number bounds.

 Concurrently, the emergence of randomized numerical linear algebra brought new perspectives to matrix approximation.
-Notable contributions include the CUR algorithms of Drineas, Mahoney, and collaborators \cite{DrineasMahoney2008, MahD09} and the comprehensive survey by Halko, Martinsson, and Tropp \cite{halko2011}.
+Notable contributions include the CUR algorithms of Drineas, Mahoney, and collaborators \cite{drineas2008relative, mahoney2009cur} and the comprehensive survey by Halko, Martinsson, and Tropp \cite{halko2011}.
 These randomized approaches achieve relative-error guarantees in expectation by sampling according to leverage scores or related probability distributions, offering computational advantages for very large matrices.
-An error bound for the projection method ($A=C$) is provided in a paper by Deshpande et.al~\cite{deshpande2006matrix} where it is proved that there exists a submatrix $A\in\R^{m,k}$ of $M$ which satisfies
+An error bound for the projection method ($A=C$) is established in~\cite{deshpande2006matrix} where it is shown that there exists a submatrix $A\in\R^{m,k}$ of $M$ satisfying

 where $M_k$ denotes the best rank-$k$ approximation of $M$.
 This established the $(k+1)$-factor that continues to guide theoretical developments in the field.

 Recent developments have seen the rise of deterministic algorithms that achieve comparable error bounds without explicit volume computations, most prominently in the work of Cortinovis and Kressner \cite{cortinovis2020}.
 Simultaneously, there has been renewed interest in determinantal point processes and volume sampling as principled approaches to row and column selection \cite{derezinski2021determinantal}, with connections to fast sampling algorithms and improved approximation guarantees.